...

 Refer to supplement safety guidelines before starting any protocol.

-• Bright red blood on the swab → possible tympanic rupture, stop all drops, imaging required.
+• Bright red blood on swab → Possible tympanic rupture, stop all drops, CT scan required.

-• Fever > 103 °F or lethargy + vomiting → bloodstream infection, hospital-grade IV antibiotics.
+• Fever >103°F or lethargy + vomiting → Bloodstream infection, hospital-grade IV antibiotics (e.g., Cefovecin).

 French bulldog puppy in a crate, likely for training purposes.